jtvanlew/jtvanlew.github.io/_posts/2014-12-06-wort-chiller-pump.md

 ## Conclusions.... kind of

-Now... what does any of thise have to do with buying a pump?
+Now... what does any of this have to do with buying a pump?
 Well, not much.
 The difference between an 80 gph pump and a 158 gph pump (at twice the price) would be hitting pitching temperature about a minute faster -- given all the assumptions of my energy balance.
 Those flowrates are given by the pump description but I doubt I'd reach those values when its connected to the long copper coil of the wort chiller, and its concomitant pressure drop.
-Considering that I titled this "wort chiller pump" and not "wort chiller cold volume", I think the most important thing these equations highlight is how much more dependent the results are on the cold water volume than any aspect of the pump flowrate.
-You're not going to get anywhere unless your cold water volume is almost 3 times larger than hot.
+I think the most important thing these equations highlight is how much more dependent the results are on the cold water volume than any aspect of the pump flowrate.
+If you don't have ice in the system, you're not going to get anywhere unless your cold water volume is almost 3 times larger than hot.
 That's pretty interesting.

 ## Code
 I wrapped up the equations in some pert little code, reproduced here for posterity